hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 - The new correlation matrix is then transformed back to the new de-noised covariance matrix.

+(If the correlation matrix is given as an input, the first and the last steps of the algorithm are omitted)

 .. tip::

-    The algorithm behind this method is described in more detail in the NCO Notebook.
+    The de-noising algorithm is described in more detail in the work **A Robust Estimator of the Efficient Frontier** *by* Marcos Lopez de Prado `available here <https://papers.ssrn.com/abstract_id=3469961>`_.

 Transforming Covariance to Correlation and Back
 #############################################################